dottocircle/generator-elitecareer-api/README.md

   yo elitecareer-api
   ```

-3. You will be prompted for the project name again and option for creating endpoint.
+3. You will be prompted for the project name and option for creating endpoint.

 At this point you will have a working project with an endpoint if you selected that option.
 After you confirm that the project is runnable, remove configuration and other information that is not appropriate for your endpoints.